tact-lang/jetton/dev-docs/CONTRIBUTING.md

 - Write clear and concise commit messages.
 - Ensure your changes are well-documented.
 - If your changes include new features, update the relevant documentation files.
-- Update benchmarks if you are modifying Tact source code
+- Update benchmarks if you are modifying Tact source code.

 ## Reporting Issues